wechto/paper/README.md

   LfO: We propose a non-adversarial learning-from-observations approach, together with an interpretable convergence and performance metric.

+  :curly_loop: [IMITATION LEARNING BY REINFORCEMENT LEARNING](https://openreview.net/pdf?id=1zwleytEpYx) :fire: :fire:

+  We show that, for deterministic experts, imitation learning can be done by reduction to reinforcement learning with a stationary reward.

   :curly_loop: [Imitation by Predicting Observations](https://arxiv.org/pdf/2107.03851.pdf) :fire: :volcano:

   LfO: FORM (“Future Observation Reward Model”) is derived from an inverse RL objective and imitates using a model of expert behavior learned by generative modelling of the expert’s observations, without needing ground truth actions.